x

 After eyelid surgery, you may be monitored by our expert staff to ensure no immediate complications arise, after which you are released to recover at home.
 That day, you will likely experience symptoms such as pain or discomfort—which can be managed with over-the-counter pain medication—watering eyes, light sensitivity, puffy, numb eyelids, and swelling and bruising.

 To promote a quick and full recovery, Dr. Stanislaw advises patients to keep their head elevated for the first seven days and to avoid any strenuous activities, including swimming, for about two weeks.
+Following these instructions will help reduce swelling.
 Usually, any swelling and bruising typically lasts two weeks.

 HOW LONG DO LOWER BLEPHAROPLASTY RESULTS LAST?